 What Causes Cavities?

 Human teeth are actually layers of extremely hard tissue embedded in the gums.
-Once bacteria break down the outermost enamel and the next layer, dentin, by the action of acids they create from food sugars, a cavity is born.1 And while we have been conditioned to believe that it’s hard to fix damaged teeth, this isn’t entirely true.
+Once bacteria break down the outermost enamel and the next layer, dentin, through acids they create from food sugars, a cavity is born.1 And while we have been conditioned to believe that it’s hard to fix damaged teeth, this isn’t entirely true.
 The key is intervening at the right time so you prevent the decay of the teeth from growing.
 Better yet, try and avoid getting them in the first place.

-Frequent exposure to sugar rich foods enables bacteria to use them to create more acid, leaching tooth enamel of its minerals and hastening decay.2 So, by changing your diet, you can stall the problem or prevent further cavities from developing.
+Frequent exposure to sugar-rich foods enables bacteria to use them to create more acid, leaching tooth enamel of its minerals and hastening decay.10 So, by changing your diet, you can stall the problem or prevent further cavities from developing.
+Here’s how:

-- Cut down intake of sweets, candy, and chocolate.
+- Go easy on sweets, candy, and chocolate.

 - Avoid foods with hidden sugars like processed foods and packaged snacks.

 - Cut down on fruit juice – it’s rich in sugar too.

 - Stay off the soda.
 A 12-ounce serving contains anywhere from 12 to 40 grams of sugar on an average.11

 Remember, if a cavity has already struck, a trip to the dentist may not be avoidable.
 But you can limit the damage by following these simple steps and paying a little extra attention to your pearly whites.

 |↑1||The Tooth Decay Process: How to Reverse It and Avoid a Cavity.
 National Institute of Dental and Craniofacial Research.|